You’ve looked around the area or have scoured the Internet. Now, it’s time to start looking.

 8. Title Commitment

-This is a commitment to insure the Title is free from any liens or potentially damaging instances.
+This is a commitment to ensure the Title is free from any liens or potentially damaging instances.
 It’s important to remember that the title company is not an insurance company.
 They work for themselves.
 If there is ever a case where a title issue cannot be explained or resolved, the Mountain Dream Team will refer you to an attorney who can.

 9. Appraisal & Financing